Moala Island

-Local folk stories, well known to all, despised by many, depict that "Rokomautu" (the sturdy one), however, remained on the island upon arrival on the Kaunitoni (dipping stick), on a maiden voyage° approved by his father, the "Ratu".
-In other folk stories, the Ratu left Totoya, and made his way to now known Verata, which upon his deathbed render the race on the "nukukatudrau" (hundred fathomed beach) of all his eldest sons' to appoint his successor.
+Local folk stories, well known to all, despised by many, depict that "Rokomautu" (the sturdy one), however, arrived on the island upon arrival on the Kaunitoni (dipping stick), on a maiden voyage° approved by his father, the "Ratu" on the south-east end of Moala.
+In other folk stories, the Ratu left Totoya, and made his way to now known Verata after the unforetold disappearance of his eldest sone referred to as Ravouvou, which upon his age commission the race at the "nukukatudrau" (hundred fathomed beach) of all his eldest sons to appoint his successor.
+The representative of the Ravouvou, who was unknown to many at the race, won the race, where unsatisfied advisors sort to prolong the appointment by a day.
 This resulted in treachery that shook the Fijian historical narrative and culture to its core.
-Other popular, now, legends have it that Kubunavanua came to Moala from Tonga, upon returning on the Kaunitera.
-Kaunitera is his way of taking over the Kaunitoni, by way of changing its name and made his voyage to Tonga.
+Other popular, now, legends have it that Kubunavanua came to Moala from Tonga, upon returning on the Kaunitera, which was the former Kaunitoni, used by the Yavusa Turagalevu after arriving at Moala, and sought to find new lands, returned with the princes from Tonga after betrothing her from her father.
+Upon arrival, the Nasau people, aware of the following danger besought them to not stay, which they opted to settle at Keteicake, just across the bay, below the manukui ranges.
 Thus the name, "Kubuavanua" or "Kabuavanua" (shadows of land).
 Note, legends have it that his return was not acceptable to his clan at Moala as he eloped the high princess ("tabusiga") of Tonga, this supposedly ensured a rescue party from Tonga which seemingly in the face of Maafu.
 Kubuavanua led the group that calls themselves the "Turagalevu" or "Big King".
-Folk history would have these two, Rokomautu and Kubuavanua, to be of the first landers or land people, with Rokomautu of the Tuiwai stock and Kuduavanua the Tura stock or the progeny of Degei and Lutunasosba respectively.
-Local legends has it that the Tuiwai Stock are akin to sailing whose natural skill in navigation is immediately experienced when at the helm.
-Legend has it that the two stock both arrived at Moala, the Tuiwai stock stayed behind while the Tura stock took helm to Tonga, taking with them the Kaunitoni, and returning with a new name Kaunitera.
-The purpose of each name Tuiwai and Tura was akin to duties each have on every sea voyage: the Tuiwai stock took the helm, while the Tura stock is to change of the mast that must be transferred to either end of the canoe when necessitated to catch wind.
-Thus the two bow design of Fijian sailing canoe.
+Folk history would have these two, Rokomautu and Kubuavanua, to be of the first landers or land people, with Rokomautu of the Tuiwai stock and Kuduavanua the Tura stock or the progeny of Lutunasobasoba and Degei respectively.
+Local legends has it that the Tuiwai Stock are akin to sailing whose natural skill in navigation is immediately experienced when at the helm and one of whose deity is rain or lagi.
+Generalised legend has it that the two stock both arrived at Moala, the Tuiwai stock stayed behind while the Tura stock took helm to Tonga, taking with them the Kaunitoni, and returning with a new name Kaunitera.
+The purpose of each name Tuiwai and Tura was akin to duties each have on every sea voyage: the Tuiwai stock took the helm, while the Tura stock is to change of the mast that must be transferred to either end of the canoe when necessitated to catch wind and change direction; thus the two bow design of Fijian sailing canoe.